How to Insert Your Menstrual Cup

 When it comes to using a menstrual cup, cleanliness is key.
 Before you insert your menstrual cup, thoroughly wash your hands, including under the nail beds in order to avoid transferring any bacteria or dirt from your hands to your cup.
 Your menstrual cup should also be clean and sanitized.
 If this is your first time using a new cup, you may want to boil it for a few minutes before you use it.
 Prior to insertion it is a good idea to wash the cup with a mild soap, being sure to give it a thorough rinsing before letting it air dry.
 Once your hands and cup are clean, you are ready to go.

-If you feel overwhelmed or challenged, relax.
+If you feel overwhelmed or challenged, just relax.
 Take a deep breath and try to relax your muscles as much as possible to help glide the cup into position.
+Remember, inserting your new menstrual cup is going to take some practice so just take a deep breath and don’t get overwhelmed.
+Menstrual cups aren’t dangerous and you can practice as long as your body is comfortable.

 Thankfully, you don’t need to just push the cup into your vagina.
 To insert the cup, you must first fold it.
 Folding the cup makes it easier to insert without causing discomfort.
 There are lots of different folding options out there to try.